 EECS has a large and vibrant population of research students which has approximately doubled since RAE2008 (2008=103, 2012=217.5, HESA data for CS plus EE), whose split into two categories by HESA data does not reflect the position on the ground.
-Accommodation is mainly organized into research labs housing both RA's and PhD students, so that on occasion the same lab contains PhD students, early career PDRA's and highly experienced late career researchers on part-time appointments post-retirement (Harrison) or from industry (Arthan).
-This means that research students form part of a single integrated population with RA's.
+Accommodation is organized into research labs housing both PDRA's and PhD students, forming part of a single integrated population.
 Research groups run regular seminars and reading groups and EECS sponsors an annual PhD student conference at which all second year students present their work, organized and run by the students themselves, with academic staff excluded!
 Third-year students present their work at EECS's annual Research Open Day, to which our external industrial partners and representatives from the IEEE and IET attend.
 PhD students are also encouraged to develop their teaching skills through demonstrator roles working with undergraduates, for which they receive rigorous in-house training.
 Students are empowered to run other activities (e.g our highly successful student branch of the IEEE) with our Media and Arts Technology students being most active (G-Hack, but also a sequence of experimental concerts and performances).
 QM operates a points-based training system to support delivery of our College-wide training strategy for PhD students, based on the Vitae Researcher Development Framework.